Yogesh-Kurane/Electric-Vehicles-Analysis---MySQL-Power-BI-Excel/README.md

 # Electric-Vehicles-Analysis
 Indian EV Market Analysis 🚗⚡ An in-depth analysis of the Indian Electric Vehicle (EV) market, focusing on 2-wheelers and 4-wheelers.
 This project uses SQL to extract insights on market trends, adoption rates, and sales patterns.
 Key findings help understand EV growth in India.

+📊 Key Objectives
+- Help AtliQ Motors with a detail analysis of the Indian EV/Hybrid market for Mr.Bruce Haryali, Chief of AtliQ Motors India.
+- Analyze and answer all the Preliminary and secondary research questions.

 🛠️ Technologies Used
 SQL – For Ad Hoc related queries.
 Power BI - For generating graphs, charts, reports.
 Excel - For data cleaning, creating tables and validating answers.
+Canva - Pfresentation design.

+📜 Dataset Details
+Source - This project is a part of codebasics's resume project challenge no.12 and its an open source project.
+Dataset - The dataset contains 3 different .CSV files (dim_date, electric_vehicles_sales_by_state,  electric_vehicles_sales_by_makers

 📊 Key Insights
 Forecasted Electric vehicles sales.